Wealthsimple makes powerful financial tools to help you grow and manage your money. Learn more

 People know a lot about income inequality, and for good reason — it is longstanding, growing, and economically and socially destructive.
 But the wealth gap among us is arguably a much bigger deal.
 Why?
 Not only because its roots tell the story of generations of discrimination and racism, but because it projects a dimmer future.
 Less wealth affects things like credit scores, student loans, and the financial stability of future generations.
 This is a topic that’s important to us at Wealthsimple, because enabling everyone to have the financial power to have choices in their lives underpins everything we do.

-At the close of Black History Month, we’ve made a portrait of the racial wealth gap in America and Canada in four snapshots.
-And tomorrow, we'll show you one of the more hidden and intransigent reasons it persists.
+This Black History Month, we've made a portrait of the racial wealth gap in America and Canada in four snapshots.

 Part One: The Racial Wage Gap